-The AlphaLISA® immunoassay kit for GAD67 enables the quantitative determination of human glutamate decarboxylase 67 (hGAD67) in serum, plasma, and cell culture supernatants using a homogeneous AlphaLISA assay (no wash steps).
+The AlphaLISA® immunoassay kit for human GAD67 enables the quantitative determination of human glutamate decarboxylase 67 (hGAD67) in serum and cell culture supernatants using a homogeneous AlphaLISA assay (no wash steps).
 The assay shows less than 5% cross reactivity with mouse GAD67.
 Cross-reactivity with other species has not tested.

 For research use only.
 Not for use in diagnostic procedures.

 Please enter valid quantity

 NULL OR EMPTY CART

 Glutamic acid decarboxylase 67 (GAD67) is an enzyme that catalyzes more than 90% of γ-amino butyric acid by glutamate decarboxylation.
 GAD67 is expressed in the brain and must be active at all times for normal cellular functioning.
 Dysregulation of GAD67 in the hippocampal stratum oriens layer correlates to the pathophysiology of schizophrenia, bipolar disorders, and Parkinson’s.
 This enzyme, as well as GAD65, is a target of autoantibodies in humans who develop type 1 diabetes later in their life.
 This AlphaLISA detection kit allows for the detection of GAD67 levels in serum, plasma, and cell culture supernatants.